• Home

 11. Update stale claims

-AI search rewards current, trustworthy answers.
+AI search increasingly depends on current, trustworthy source material.
 Add last-reviewed dates, update statistics, remove expired offers and make clear when evidence is from a specific reporting period.

 12. Measure AI visibility